Haquilus/kNN_Visualizer/README.md

 #----------------------------------------------------------------------------------------------------------------------#

 How to use:
+Option 1
+First, (if not already done) install python.
+Then, open the installation directory in a terminal, and install the required libraries as per the note in main.py.
+Finally, run main.py

+Option 2
 Run kNN Visualizer.exe, then enter the number of points and nearest neighbors you want the program to use.
-If you have python installed, you can also run main.py.
+Currently, however, kNN Visualizer.exe is out of date.
+This method is not recommended.

 How to import your own points:
+Install the prerequisites to run the code.
 In objects.py, you can create a new array of points and their colors, then import it to main and set it equal to pointsArray.

-If you have more points than 9, delete the error check that stops you from running the code if you have more than 9 points.
-The check only exists to prevent people from causing an index out of bounds error in the colors array when randomly generating points.
+Finally, run the program.